rjmags1/algorithms-practice/leetcode/131_palindrome_partitioning.md

 ## Notes
 - This approach finds all palindromic substrings and then builds all possible partitions using them via backtracking.
 - The time complexity is <code>O(n * 2<sup>n</sup>)</code> because in the worst case with an input with all the same character i.e. `"aaaaa"`, all possible substrings are palindromes.
-In a case like this, for each character we have two choices: either add the character to the previous palindrome or treat the character as its own palindrome of length 1.
+In a case like this, for each character we have two choices: either add the character to the previous palindrome or treat the character as its own palindrome of length `1`.
 This will result in a binary recursive call tree.
 See image below:
 <img src="../assets/131-call-tree.png" />

 ## Solution 2

 ```
-# Time: O(mn)
+# Time: O(n * 2^n)
 # Space: O(mn)
 class Solution:
     def partition(self, s: str) -> List[List[str]]: